mikenguyen13/data_analysis/18-causality.Rmd

 Internal vs. External Validity

--   Internal Validity: Economists and applied scientists mostly care about
+-   Internal Validity: Economists and applied scientists largely care about.

--   External Validity: Localness might affect your external validity
+-   External Validity: Localness might affect your external validity.

 For many economic policies, there is a difference between **treatment** and **intention to treat**.